 No installation required—You don't have to install ArcGIS software yourself.
-Instead, you can use sample AWS CloudFormation templates to create an ArcGIS Server site or ArcGIS Enterprise deployment on AWS.
-Once you create your site, you can immediately connect to it and begin publishing services from a local ArcGIS Desktop client or the Portal for ArcGIS web site.
+Instead, you can use ArcGIS Enterprise Cloud Builder Command Line Interface for Amazon Web Services and sample AWS CloudFormation templates to create an ArcGIS Server site or ArcGIS Enterprise deployment on AWS.
+Once you create your site, you can immediately connect to it and begin publishing services from a local ArcGIS Desktop client or the ArcGIS Enterprise portal web site.

 Scalable on demand—You can configure your site so that ArcGIS Server machines are added in response to certain triggers, such as CPU usage.
 New servers can be created in a matter of minutes, allowing your site to gracefully respond to abrupt spikes in traffic.
 When you no longer need the instances, you can destroy them and incur no further charges for them.

 No hardware infrastructure to maintain—Deploying ArcGIS Enterprise on Amazon Web Services requires no special hardware; you just need to connect to the Internet.
 After creating your site, you can gain fine-grained management of your server through the AWS Management Console, a web application provided by Amazon.
 You can log in to your server through Windows Remote Desktop Connection or SSH to fine-tune your data, services, and applications.